Battle of Khachara (1667)

-The Battle of Khachara was a confrontation between Chechens led by Aldaman-Gheza and the Avar Khanate led by Mohammad Khan.
-The battle took place in the Khachara gorge in Chechnya during the 17th century.
+The Battle of Khachara was a confrontation between Chechens and the Avar Khanate led by Mohammad Khan.
+The battle took place in the Khachara gorge in the Avar Khanate during the 17th century.

 Background

-According to the historian Amin Tesaev, the Avar khan Dugri was provoked by the Muscovy Tsar to invade Chechnya due to Chechens forcing heavy taxes on Russian ambassadors that traveled through Georgia, an important ally to Russia at the time.
-However, the Avar writers of the 17th century claim this expedition was a religious Jihad to convert the "Infidel Chechens" to Islam.
-19th century Russian-German historian and officer A. P. Berzhe claims that the invasion happened due to the fertile and rich lands of the lowland Chechens.
-However, he refers to the invaders as "Tavlins" (Highlanders in Turkic) and not Avar.
+According to the Chechen historian Amin Tesaev, the Avar khan Dugri was provoked by the Muscovy Tsar to invade Chechnya due to Chechens forcing heavy taxes on Russian ambassadors that traveled through Georgia, an important ally to Russia at the time.
+However, the Avar writers of the 17th century claim this expedition was a religious Jihad to convert the "infidel Chechens" to Islam.
+19th century Russian-German historian and officer Vasily Potto mentions the famous Chechen folktale where it's claimed that the invasion happened due to the fertile and rich lands of the lowland Chechens.
+However, in the folktale, the invaders are referred as "Tavlins", an ethnonym of Turkic origin used to primarily refer to Avars.
 Only the Avar reports from the 17th century by the scientist Malla-Muhammad give an actual date of the battle and exact location.